 The offshore & dredging industry is a relatively young, international industry, which has expanded globally in the last fifty years.
 Almost all new offshore & dredging engineers work in the private sector.
 The offshore & dredging industry’s relative ’youth’ means that problems often arise that have never been encountered before.
 This means that offshore & dredging workers (and students of offshore & dredging engineering) must possess a great deal of ingenuity and demonstrate initiative in addressing and resolving problems.

-The programme consists of four specialisations: Bottom Founded Structures, Dredging Engineering, Trenching & Deepsea Mining, Floating Offshore Structures and Structural Design & Analysis.
+The programme consists of five specialisations: Bottom Founded Structures, Dredging Engineering, Trenching & Deepsea Mining, Floating Offshore Structures, Structural Design & Analysis and Offshore Renewable Energy.

 Students with a BSc degree in Civil Engineering, Mechanical Engineering, Marine Technology and Ocean Engineering can enrol in this programme.
 Students with a different background should first consult the staff of Offshore Engineering to explore the possibilities.

 Bottom Founded Structures, Arctic & Wind

 Bottom Founded Structures, Arctic & Wind include the fixed tower structures with a piled foundation, but also other structures such as jack-up structures in their elevated operating position or even monopole structures now being used for offshore wind energy applications.
 Of the roughly 9000 offshore structures in place around the world, a majority is of the fixed type, and even today the majority of new offshore structures being built is of this type.